softprops/zig-lambda-runtime/README.md

 }
 ```

-Then build an arm linux binary by running `zig build -Dtarget=aarch64-linux`
+Then build an arm linux executable by running `zig build -Dtarget=aarch64-linux`

+> We're using `aarch64` because we'll be deploying to the `arm64` lambda runtime architecture below

 Package your function in zip file (aws lambda assumes a zip file) `zip -jq lambda.zip zig-out/bin/bootstrap`

+## 🪂 deploying

+The follow shows how to deploy a lambda using [aws sam cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).

 Create a `template.yml` sam deployment template